Soojin-Lee0819/Computational-Artwork/April6/README.md

 ### Instruction:

-This device has four components.
+This device has four main components.
 A Birthday Gift, Birthday Song, Candle, and a Heart shaped fairy light.

 1. Make the room dark to light up the candle (Cover photoresistor with your finger)
 2. If the room is dark, the candle will light up.
 (Yellow LED light will turn on)